-Machine learning based solutions are successfully used in healthcare, especially in the medical imaging for prediction and decision making in case of a potential tumor.
-Medical imaging and analysis methods are not safe from model fooling attacks.
+Machine learning based solutions are enormously and successfully used in healthcare, especially in the medical imaging for prediction and decision making of possible tumors.
+Medical imaging and analysis methods related to medical imaging are not safe from model fooling attacks.
 Suitable research exploits have been shown to successfully fool neural network models in this domain.
-The most prominent methods are (i) adversarial images, (ii) adversarial patches, (iii) one-pixel attacks, (iv) training process tampering and (v) generating fake data.
-The first three (i)-(iii) main types of attacks against medical imaging are present in the scientific studies included in this review.
-In addition, generating fake data (v) for non-exploitative purposes was identified.
-Although it might seem that these attacks are quite elaborate, with a suitable target system and with a high value patient, an attacker could find it worthwhile to use an adversarial attack.
+The most prominent exploits are (i) adversarial images, (ii) adversarial patches, (iii) onepixel attacks, and (iv) training process tampering.
+These main types of attacks against medical imaging are present in the scientific studies included in this survey.
 Based on the conducted scoping review, future research could include a comprehensive systematic literature review of the phenomenon, especially for specific imaging modalities or attack methods.
 Further investigation needs to be focused on the deep neural network methods used in medical classifiers.
-The underlying causes and robustness of those networks are not yet apparent and the theoretical considerations still remain unresolved.
+The underlying causes and robustness of those networks are not yet clear and the theoretical considerations still unresolved.

 Acknowledgments.
 This research is partially funded by The Regional Council of Central Finland/Council of Tampere Region and European Regional Development Fund as part of the Health Care Cyber Range (HCCR) project and The Cyber Security Network of Competence Centres for Europe (CyberSec4Europe) project of the Horizon 2020 SU-ICT-03-2018 program.
 The authors would like to thank Ms. Tuula Kotikoski for proofreading the manuscript.